-1. The MHN Care Manager receives requests for authorization by telephone from the clinical contact at the facility or program.

-- 2. Administrative denials (based on exhaustion of benefits, lack of pre-authorization, etc.) do not require MHN Medical Director review. - 3.
+- 1. The MHN Care Manager receives requests for authorization by telephone from the clinical contact at the facility or program. - 2.
+Administrative denials (based on exhaustion of benefits, lack of pre-authorization, etc.) do not require MHN Medical Director review. - 3.
 When MHN Level of Care Criteria and Medical Necessity Guidelines are not met, the Care Manager presents the case to the MHN Medical Director for review.
 In the case of clinical denials, the facility is notified by the Care Manager that they can request a peer to peer discussion with the Peer Reviewer who originally denied the authorization.
 If the decision then remains unacceptable, the patient or patient's representative (often the facility) can request an expedited telephonic appeal by a different Peer Reviewer if the patient is still in treatment. - 4.
 Notification of denial of authorization is made by telephone immediately.
-Written confirmation is then sent within one business day to the facility, attending physician and patient. - 5.
+For Urgent Concurrent requests, written confirmation is sent within 24 hours of receipt of request. - 5.
 The original denial letter is sent to the patient and copies are sent to the facility, parent and/or guardian (if applicable) and attending physician.
 The denial letter will always include the rationale for the denial decision and a full description of the appeals procedure.